Accumulated earnings and profits

 Two common types of Subpart F income are foreign personal holding company income and foreign base sales company income.
-Determining the appropriate amount of Subpart F in a given year involves analyzing the numerous exceptions to and additional complexities of the general rules.
+Determining the appropriate amount of Subpart F income in a given year involves analyzing the numerous exceptions to and additional complexities of the general rules.

-Generally, a CFC’s interest income, dividends, royalties, and gains on sale of property not used in a trade or business are considered foreign personal holding company income (FPHCI) for Subpart F. FPHCI is taxable to the U.S. shareholders of the foreign corporation at the time it is earned.
+Generally, a CFC’s interest income, dividends, royalties, and gains on sale of property not used in a trade or business are considered Subpart F foreign personal holding company income (FPHCI).
+FPHCI is taxable to the U.S. shareholders of the foreign corporation at the time it is earned.

 Foreign base company sales income (FBSCI) is income derived from either buying products from a related party and selling them or buying products and selling them to a related party, where the products are both made and sold outside the CFC’s country of incorporation.
 FBSCI is taxable to the U.S. shareholders of the foreign corporation when it is earned.

-The GILTI regime taxes U.S. shareholders on certain CFC income, similar to Subpart F.
+The GILTI regime taxes U.S. shareholders on certain CFC income, like Subpart F.

-In the context of GILTI, the term “intangible” is a misnomer in that it does not relate to income from actual identified intangibles.
+In the context of GILTI, the term “intangible” is a misnomer in that it doesn’t relate to income from actual identified intangibles.
 Instead, it is a deemed amount above a 10% return on fixed assets.

 The GILTI inclusion is calculated based on the following equation:

-For each CFC, Net Tested Income is the income for the year less any Subpart F or other designated items.
-In other words, Subpart F is always taken into account prior to GILTI.
+For each CFC, net tested income is the income for the year less any Subpart F or other designated items.
+In other words, Subpart F is always accounted for prior to GILTI.

-The GILTI calculation is complex in that it involves an aggregate analysis at the U.S. shareholder level and then an allocation of those outcomes back to the related CFCs.
+The GILTI calculation is complex and involves an aggregate analysis at the U.S. shareholder level and then an allocation of those outcomes back to the related CFCs.

-- The allowable foreign tax credit is limited to 80% of the Sec.
-78 gross-up on GILTI income, and
+- The allowable foreign tax credit on GILTI income is limited to 80% of the Sec.
+78 gross-up.

-- There is no foreign tax credit carryforward allowed related to GILTI income
+- A foreign tax credit carryforward isn’t allowed for GILTI income.

 Since expenses are allocated against GILTI, a company will incur a current tax payable associated with GILTI despite the allowance of foreign tax credits and Sec.
 250 GILTI deduction.

 Sec.
-250(a) also addresses foreign-derived intangible income (FDII), which is a U.S. corporation’s income that is deemed to be derived from the sale of goods, provision of services or license of intellectual property for non-U.S. use.
+250(a) also addresses foreign-derived intangible income (FDII), which is a U.S. corporation’s income deemed to be derived from the sale of goods, provision of services, or license of intellectual property for non-U.S. use.

-The amount of FDII is a complex calculation.
-Deemed intangible income (DII) is a U.S. corporation’s net income reduced by a fixed 10% return on Qualified Business Asset Investment (QBAI), similar to the GILTI calculation.
+The FDII deduction calculation is complex.
+Deemed intangible income (DII) is a U.S. corporation’s net income reduced by a fixed 10% return on QBAI, like the GILTI calculation.
 DII is multiplied by a foreign-derived ratio, which represents the portion of the DII related to exports for use outside of the U.S.